egulias/TagDebug/README.md

 $tags = $fetcher->fetch($filters);
 ```

-You can implement your own filters by implementing `Egulias\TagDebug\Filter` and then adding it to the filter list.
+You can implement your own filters by implementing `Egulias\TagDebug\Tag\Filter` and then adding it to the filter list.